-For reservations and prices, please call (310) 305-9595 or Download the Reservation Application Form.
+For reservations and prices, please call (424) 526-7910 or download the reservation application.
 All reservations require a security deposit.
 Some reservations may require additional permits.

 Imagine your wedding outdoors overlooking Marina del Rey.
 The park grounds of Burton W. Chace Park offer several locations (North Pergola, South Pergola, or the Bridge) for a memorable wedding.

 The park grounds can also be rented for corporate picnics, weddings, and special events.
 There is room on the wide lawns for children to play.

 There are three picnic shelters (A, B, and C).
 Each shelter has 6 picnic tables and 6 barbecue grills and each shelter may seat up to 48 people.